Security Testing of Critical Infrastructures

 Modern threats to critical infrastructure are evolving at the same rate as the technology on which that infrastructure is based.
 Some key critical infrastructure sectors include:

-- Water supply -Water supplies are prone to disruption and contamination by potential terrorist or malicious acts to inflict mass casualties.
+Water supplies are prone to disruption and contamination by potential terrorist or malicious acts to inflict mass casualties.
 Intentional dissemination of contaminants through a backflow event is an example of vulnerability for this sector that can be triggered onsite or remotely through ICT technologies.

-- Transportation systems – As transport systems embrace ICT technologies to take advantage of enhanced resource utilization and performance, they inadvertently increase security vulnerabilities for traffic control systems, power and telecommunications as well as signalling systems.
+As transport systems embrace ICT technologies to take advantage of enhanced resource utilization and performance, they inadvertently increase security vulnerabilities for traffic control systems, power and telecommunications as well as signaling systems.

 Most of these critical infrastructures, such as electricity generation systems, and transportation systems are monitored by the Industrial Control Systems (ICS) while others are controlled by the Supervisory Control and Data Acquisition (SCADA) and integrated PLC and HMI solutions.